Preventing Identity Theft

 Review Your Credit Report

-You should check your credit reports for fraudulent activity at least annually.
-You can receive one free copy of your credit report from each of the three credit bureaus, Equifax, Experian, and TransUnion, once per year through the Annual Credit Report Request Service.
+You should check your credit reports for fraudulent activity on an annual basis at a minimum.
+You can also receive one free copy of your credit report from each of the three credit bureaus (Equifax, Experian, and TransUnion), once per year through the Annual Credit Report Request Service.
 You can obtain all three reports at once or stagger your requests throughout the year.
-If you believe you were a victim of identity theft, you are entitled to additional free reports (Contact the credit bureaus directly for this.)
+If you believe you were a victim of identity theft, you are entitled to additional free reports (contact the credit bureaus directly for this service).
 If you are not currently eligible for free reports, you can purchase them from the credit bureaus for a fee.

-When you obtain your reports, look over them carefully for balances that do not seem correct, accounts you never opened, or anything else that seems suspicious.
-Dispute inaccurate information with the bureaus immediately, and contact the involved creditors.
+When you obtain your reports, look over them carefully for balances that do not seem correct, accounts you never opened, or anything else that might seem suspicious.
+Dispute inaccurate information with the bureaus immediately and contact the involved creditors.

 Guard Your Personal Information

-When someone asks you for your information, never hesitate to ask questions or say no if you are uncomfortable.
-You should only provide personal data when you know how it will be used, you are sure the person or company is legitimate, and you are the one who initiated contact.
+When someone asks you for your information, never hesitate to ask questions or say, “no” if you are uncomfortable.
+You should only provide personal data when you know how it will be used, if you are sure the person/company is legitimate or you are the one who initiated contact.

 Check Your Statements